Splashcard04/Map-Key/README.md

 # Installation
 To use Map Key in your script, you will need to import it.
 This works in the same way as ReMapper.

-You can either import all items (not reccomended as you will have to prefix everything with `mk.`
+You can either import all items (not recommended as you will have to prefix everything with `mk.`).
 ```ts
 import * as mk from "https://deno.land/x/mapkey@0.0.3/src/exports.ts"
 ```